 Based in a beautifully located 4* guesthouse 10 minutes drive from the riding centre you can choose from daily trails in different directions or lessons in jumping or general tuition.
 The rides take you through scenic mountainous landscapes of volcanic craters, caves, impressive water-plateau springs and interesting limestone formations.
 There are many historical visits to enjoy too.
 The trails meander through the hills merging with the original Roman roads passing traditional stone and timber villages.

 There are beaches about an hour away.

 Accommodation is in a charming guesthouse with swimming pool in a tiny hamlet with beautiful natural surroundings.
 The area is perfect for hiking, horse riding, cycling or just for enjoying a peaceful environment.
 All levels of rider can be accommodated although the trail rides are suited to intermediate riders onwards.
-An upgrade to a 4* cooking and nature hotel is available on request.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.